PataphysicalSociety/soupault.app/site/reference-manual.md

 * `page_source` — string representation of the page element tree.

-For example, this is how to simpl pretty-print the page:
+For example, this is how you simply pretty-print the page:

 ```toml
 [hooks.render]